bookofproofs/bookofproofs.github.io/_sources/history/20th-century/williamson.md

 6. Established the John Williamson Mathematical Laboratory at University of Pennsylvania to provide a space for mathematical exploration.
 7. Awarded "Distinguished Service to Mathematics" posthumously for his legacy of service and dedication to mathematics.

-Born 23 May1901, Kinross, Scotland.
+Born 23 May 1901, Kinross, Scotland.
 Died 1949, Baltimore, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Williamson/)